OPS-E2E-PPE/VBA-Docs/api/Publisher.WebCheckBox.Selected.md

 ---
-title: WebCheckBox.Selected Property (Publisher)
+title: WebCheckBox.Selected property (Publisher)
 keywords: vbapb10.chm4325380
 f1_keywords:
 - vbapb10.chm4325380
-ms.prod: publisher
 api_name:
 - Publisher.WebCheckBox.Selected
 ms.assetid: ad34871d-474d-70ad-6245-ee5a017839c1
-ms.date: 06/08/2017
+ms.date: 06/15/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# WebCheckBox.Selected Property (Publisher)
+# WebCheckBox.Selected property (Publisher)

-Specifies whether a Web check box or option button is selected.
+Specifies whether a web check box or option button is selected.
 Read/write.

 ## Syntax

- _expression_. **Selected**
+_expression_.**Selected**

- _expression_ A variable that represents a  **WebCheckBox** object.
+_expression_ A variable that represents a **[WebCheckBox](Publisher.WebCheckBox.md)** object.

 ## Remarks

-The  **Selected** property value can be one of the ** [MsoTriState](Office.MsoTriState.md)** constants declared in the Microsoft Office type library.
+The **Selected** property value can be one of the **[MsoTriState](Office.MsoTriState.md)** constants declared in the Microsoft Office type library.

 ## Example

-This example adds a new Web check box to the first page of the active publication and then selects it.
+This example adds a new web check box to the first page of the active publication and then selects it.

 ```vb
 Sub AddNewWebCheckBox()